Iamhafsah/would-you-rather/README.md

 To get started you should have node installed.

-Use npm install to get your version up to date with mine.
+Use npm install to install the dependencies used in this application.

-Use npm start to start the application in order to view the application.
+Use npm start to start the application in order to view it on your local device.